DianaLeo/Sushi_Chef_K/README.md

 This project is a demonstration website for a small business, including home, menu, testimonials, about us and find us pages.

- - I designed the layout and color scheme according to their logo and menu.
+ - The layout and color scheme are designed according to their logo and menu.

  - **The responsive design has been made for PC, ipad, and mobile phones.**